LaughingLeader-DOS2-Mods/ToggleSprintDefinitiveEdition/README.md

 Toggle Sprint is a quality-of-life mod that features increased, fully-customizable running speeds for both the party and NPCs in combat.

 # Features:
-* A fully reworded sprinting system.
+* A fully reworked sprinting system.
 Choose your own speed!
 * Sprinting no longer affects combat movement costs, and is thus enabled in combat.
 * NPC running and walking speeds for combat can be configured, greatly speeding up battles.
 * Choose from a set of preset configurations when opening the settings menu for the first time.
 No need to get lost in menus and options.